tlvlp/iot-unit-service/README.md

 - Schedule unit control events

 ## Deployment
-- This service is currently designed as **stateless**can have an arbitrary number of instances running per Docker Swarm Stack.
+- This service is currently designed as **stateless** and can have an arbitrary number of instances running per Docker Swarm Stack.
 - For settings and deployment details see the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment)

 ## Server-side API